Joseph Sadoc Alemany: Later life

 Leo XIII accepted Alemany resignation as archbishop of San Francisco in early 1885.
 He then left San Francisco for New York City in early 1885.
 While in New York, he was introduced by William Rosecrans, a former congressman from California, to US President Grover Cleveland.
 After traveling in Rome, Alemany was granted an audience with Leo XIII, who appointed him as titular archbishop of Pelusium on March 20, 1885.

 Alemany's final destination was the Convent of Santo Domingo in Valencia, Spain.
 He spent the rest of his life working to rehabilitate the Dominican order in Spain.
 Alemany died at the convent on April 14, 1888.
 He was buried in the Church of Sant Domènec in Vic.

-In 1965, the Archdiocese of San Francisco brought Alemany's body back to California.
+In 1965, the Archdiocese of San Francisco brought Alemany's remains back to California.
 Archbishop Joseph T. McGucken celebrated a requiem mass for him at the Old Cathedral of Saint Mary of the Immaculate Conception.
 His remains were re-interred in the Archbishops' Crypt in the mausoleum in Holy Cross Cemetery in Colma, California.

-The following were named in honor of Alemany:
+The following places were named in honor of Alemany: